Reference · Definitions · Domain Vocabulary

 Plain-language definitions of the terminology used across Post Oak Labs' advisory work, covering A2A payment infrastructure, stablecoin and CBDC architecture, liquidity regulation, and relevant market context.
 Written for treasury officers, central bank economists, and corporate finance teams who need precision without jargon.

-A2A & Payment Infrastructure
+Rails & Settlement Infrastructure

 A transfer of funds that moves directly from one bank account to another without passing through an intermediary card network or cash system.
 In cross-border contexts, tokenized A2A rails use distributed ledger technology to settle the obligation instantly and atomically, removing the need for nostro pre-funding and the correspondent chain.
-A2A is distinct from card-based payments (which flow through card networks) and from cash.
+A2A is distinct from card-based payments (which flow through card networks), from cash, and from the LLM "Agent-to-Agent" AI protocol that shares the same initialism — this glossary covers the institutional payment infrastructure definition only.
+The three layers practitioners most often conflate: (1) Consumer fast-payment systems (Pix, FedNow, UPI) — these are retail A2A for individual end-users, not the institutional layer; (2) Stablecoin infrastructure — the monetary instrument (what the digital money is); (3) Tokenized A2A institutional rails — the institutional rail (how regulated banks move it at scale).
+These are complementary layers of one stack, not competing alternatives.
+For a full technical treatment of what A2A tokenization actually is at the infrastructure level, see the entry for Account-to-Account (A2A) Tokenization.

 An account that a bank holds at a foreign bank, denominated in the currency of the country where the foreign bank is located.
 From the Latin for ours.
 Nostro accounts are the mechanism through which correspondent banking works: a bank in Jamaica holds a USD nostro account at a US correspondent bank and debits it when it needs to make USD payments on behalf of clients.
 Managing nostro balances across dozens of currency pairs and geographies is a significant treasury and operational burden.